Examples and suggestions to get you started.

 Wide shots and close-ups

 Finding the right composition sometimes requires a different perspective.
-Pull L2 to zoom the camera in or R2 to zoom it out.
+Pull L2 to zoom the camera in or R2 to zoom it out on DualSense controller (Z and X on keyboard).
 Coupling the latter with a wide field of view can help highlight and frame characters against the desolate yet detailed landscape they journey through for exterior shots.

 Framing doesn’t end in getting the best shot angle.
 Photo Mode also offers a suite of frames and logos to add to your shot prior to you exiting Photo Mode.
 That includes new “cut out” frames, such as the below.

 There’s always more to learn.
 Tinker with all the Photo Mode settings to familiarize yourself with what they can do, and you’ll gradually discover the type of shots that appeal to you.
-Open up your PS5 Media Gallery and cycle through your shots to pick the best of the bunch.
+Open up your PS5 Media Gallery (C:Users%USERNAME%Saved GamesThe Last of Us Part Iscreenshots on PC) and cycle through your shots to pick the best of the bunch.
 From personal experience, returning to photos a day or two later may make you appreciate a photo you’d originally considered dismissing.

 And most importantly: have fun!